Some links in this post may be affiliate links

 You can grow the Mini Pine Tree outdoors, however, gradually acclimate it and place it in a shaded place to prevent scorching the leaves.

-Water Miniature Pine Tree liberally during the growing season while allowing the top half of soil to dry out between waterings to keep the soil moderately moist.
+Water Crassula tetragona liberally in spring and summer while allowing the top half of soil to dry out between waterings to keep the soil moderately moist.
+Avoid overwatering to prevent rotting, yellowing and leaf drop.

-Decrease watering in the cold period as growth is minimal to maintain the soil barely moist but do not let it dry out completely.
+Decrease watering in fall and winter as growth is minimal to maintain the soil barely moist.
+Do not let the soil dry out completely to prevent wilting, yellowing and leaf loss.

-Ensure that there is good air circulation for Mini Pine Tree to prevent fungal disease infestations which are prevalent in damp, poorly ventilated conditions.
+Miniature Pine Tree flourish in a humidity of 50-55%; it has no need for extra humidity.
+Do not mist the leaves and maintain good air circulation to prevent fungal disease infestations which are prevalent in damp, poorly ventilated conditions.

-Feed Miniature Pine Tree with a cactus and succulents fertilizer monthly during the growing season for lush growth.
+Feed Crassula tetragona with a cactus and succulents fertilizer monthly in spring and summer for a lush growth.
 Take care not to overfeed as the plant is a slow grower.

-Withhold feeding in the cold season as growth is minimal at this time and feeding at this time can result in fertilizer burn and death of the plant.
+Withhold feeding in fall and winter as growth is minimal and feeding at this time can result in fertilizer burn and death of the plant.

 The best soil for Miniature Pine Tree should be rich in organic matter, loose and free-draining to prevent it from getting soggy.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents mix is ideal for this plant.
+Most Cactus and succulents mixes are ideal for this plant.

-Pruning Miniature Pine Tree is easy as it involves removal of any dead or diseased leaves to keep it neat and also discourage pest and disease infestations.
+Pruning Miniature Pine Tree involves removal of any dead or diseased leaves to keep it neat and also discourage pest and disease infestations.
 Snip the leaves at the base with a sterilized knife or pair of scissors to prevent diseases transmission.

 Cutback the plant at the beginning of the growing season if it is too straggly to rejuvenate growth.
 Minimize the number of cuts as much as possible to avoid unnecessary injuiries to reduce disease infestations.